tago-io/mqtt-relay/README.md

 ### `init`

-Generates the `config.toml` file required for setting up the Relay.
+Generates the `.tagoio-mqtt-relay.toml` file required for setting up the Relay.

 ```sh
 tagoio-relay init [--config-path /path/to/config]